Official websites use .mil

 Secure .mil websites use HTTPS

-The USINDOPACOM Office of Women, Peace & Security supports tailored integrated deterrence through its multilateral efforts and focus on force interoperability to advance mutual strategic objectives.
-The United States is the only country to have both national WPS legislation, from the WPS Act of 2017, and a whole-of-government strategy on WPS.
-The Department of Defense released its updated Women, Peace & Security Implementation Plan in December 2024 that identifies the Department’s WPS objectives.
+The USINDOPACOM Office of Women, Peace & Security supports force interoperability that advances mutual strategic objectives and tailored integrated deterrence through its multilateral efforts.
+The United States is the first country to have a national WPS legislation, and USINDOPACOM supports implementation of the WPS Act of 2017.

 U.S. Indo-Pacific Command (USINDOPACOM) began institutionalizing WPS through a command instruction in 2017, followed by the establishment of an office of Women, Peace & Security in 2019.
 This office oversees command-wide implementation of WPS that includes mainstreaming WPS principles throughout the command’s policies, plans, programs, exercises, and assessments; tailored education and training; partner nation engagement; research innovation and application; and guiding a growing network of trained WPS Advisors and WPS Focal Points.